nevencaplar/PTF_AGN/ReadMe.md

 ![Example data](https://www.dropbox.com/s/ofthk04nfub6cxl/Example.png?raw=1)

-As discussed in the paper, the calibration done in the paper is *relative* and in order to study variablity one should only considered the re-calibrated magnitudes (in the 3rd columns of the dataset), as we didnot use zeropoints in order to do absolute calibration.
+As discussed in the paper, the calibration done in the paper is *relative* and in order to study variablity one should only considered the re-calibrated magnitudes (in the 3rd columns of the dataset), as we did not use zeropoints in order to do absolute calibration.
 On the plot above I have added median value of zeropoints, determined in Ofek et al. 2012, in order to get roughly correct normalization of the mangitudes for the plotting purposes.

 ## Help: